ABOUT US

 Health Coaches

 Health Coaches support people to improve their health and wellbeing.
-They work with people to:
+They work with people/family to:

 Health Coaches support people to make positive changes to their lifestyle - it may not be a medical issue, but something that is affecting their wellbeing that they want to address.
 As behavioural change can take time, Health Coaches are able to see people a number of times and will help people through the ups and downs of making changes.

 Health Coaches are not registered health professionals but have comprehensive general health knowledge and provide advice drawing from reputable sources such as HealthInfo or Health Navigator.
-In addition to information, the value Health Coaches bring is their ability to support and coach people to change their behaviour and to connect them with the services they need.
+In addition to information, the value Health Coaches bring is their ability to support and coach people in changing behaviour related to anything impacting their overall health and wellbeing and to connect them with the services they need.

 Support Workers

 As part of Te Tumu Waiora, a small number of Support Workers are also available to help people to make changes that will improve their health and wellbeing.
-Support Workers are based in the community and can visit people in their homes or help with linking people with services or organisations.
+Support Workers are based in the community and can visit people in the community or in their homes or help with linking people with services or organisations.

-Usually people are introduced to Support Workers by HIPs or Health Coaches if people need support in the community.
+Usually, people are introduced to Support Workers by HIPs, Health Coaches or other general practice team members if people need support in the community.

 History